Uninstalling Anaconda Distribution¶

-If you use Linux or macOS, you may also wish to check the
+If you use Linux or macOS, you may also wish to check your

 /Users/jsmith/anaconda3/ with your actual path.

-This line adds the Anaconda path to the PATH environment variable.
+This line adds the Anaconda path to your PATH environment variable.
 It may refer to either Anaconda or Miniconda.
-After uninstalling Anaconda, you may delete this line and save the file.
+After uninstalling Anaconda, delete this line.

 - Make sure you’re in your home directory.
 The easiest way to do this is to open a new terminal window.

 - Delete the above line from the file.

 - Close and reopen your terminal to refresh it.